eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 # Chatbot for Ontology Generation

 ## Summary of the Project
-The purpose of this project is to use a ChatBot to create a new ontology by either taking already existing classes from external ontologies or creating new classes and linking them concerning OntoClean rules and inheritance rules.
+The purpose of this project is to use a ChatBot to create a new ontology by either taking already existing classes from external ontologies or creating new classes and linking them according to OntoClean rules and inheritance rules.

 ## How to use
 After installing everything (check how to download it below), you just run `python3 main.py` and a UI will appear.
 The user will have to use the UI.
-The UI will ask questions and the user will have to answer either by yes or no (by clicking the button) or write an answer.
+The UI will ask questions and the user will have to answer either by clicking the buttons or writing the response.
 To search the ontology file, the user can use the button to find it faster.

 ***IMPORTANT: When writing a text, be careful with the grammar and syntax.***

 For example, the program will understand: *a cat eats the fish* or *cats eat fishes* but will **NOT** understand *cat eat fish*.

+***Also for numerous Continuous nouns you have to connect them with the underscore "_".***

 ## Requirements:
 Any suitable IDE that can run python files should also be suitable.
 (Python 3.9.6)